ndrean/RTC-HLS/README.md

 <hr/>

-## Broadcast face contouring from the Face API
+## Broadcast face contouring with mediaPipe

 We have our video feed from our webcam.
 We want:

 - to get frames from this video stream and send them to the server to run some transformations server-side on them,
 - or upload these streams to the server as it is,
-- or add a face contouring layer on top of it with `face-api.js` and send these transformed chunks to the server.
+- or add a face contouring layer on top of it with `mediaPipe` and send these transformed chunks to the server.

-The models can be found [here](https://github.com/justadudewhohacks/face-api.js-models).
-We used the "ssdmodilenetv1"

 Once available, you can upload the chunks to the server: